Events

 Volunteering your time is just as valuable as donating dollars.
 We need people to aid our endorsed candidates as well as to organize our events, etc.

 Our goal is to improve the Latino Community in terms of political, social and economic welfare.
-We do this by educating those who wish to get involved in the government and leadership of Modesto, endorse candidates for office giving permission for use of LCR logo/name on campaign materials, promoting them with our members, and providing other support such as recruiting volunteers at LCR.
+We do this by educating those who wish to get involved in the government and leadership of Modesto and the rest of Stanislaus County, endorse candidates for office giving permission for use of LCR logo/name on campaign materials, promoting them with our members, and providing other support such as recruiting volunteers at LCR.